Syrian National Army: Composition

-The SNA, which includes at least 25,000 fighters according to one of its senior commanders, mostly consists of Arabs and Turkmens.
-The number of Syrian Kurds among the SNA is much smaller.
+The SNA, which includes at least 25,000 fighters, with some sources estimating it to be 70,000, mostly consists of Arabs and Turkmens.
+The number of Syrian Kurds among the SNA was much smaller.
 In January 2018, senior SNA commander Azad Shabo said that there were "dozens" among the FSA units such as the Azadî Battalion, while Almodon Online reported about 500 Kurdish fighters overall, including in non-FSA formations such as Ahrar al-Sham, the Levant Front and the Army of Grandchildren.
 By February 2018, a SNA commander said that 350 Kurds were part of the Syrian National Army.

 By the end of June 2017, most Turkish-backed FSA groups reorganized themselves into three military blocs: Victory, Sultan Murad and the Levant.
 A number of other groups remained independent.
 On 30 December 2017, the groups unified to form the National Army.
-By this time, three "legions" were established as part of the SNA: 1st, 2nd, and 3rd.
+By this time, three "legions" (corps) were established as part of the SNA: 1st, 2nd, and 3rd.
 On 15 March 2018, rebel factions in northern Homs Governorate formed the 4th Legion, though it later transferred to northern Aleppo.
 Factions also moved from Rif Dimashq Governorate and Damascus to northern Aleppo.

 On 4 October 2019, the National Front for Liberation joined the National Army's command structure, planning to become its 4th, 5th, 6th, and 7th legions.
 Both NFL and SNA fighters were uninformed of the merger, which took place in a press conference in Urfa, southern Turkey, amid Turkish plans to launch an offensive against the Syrian Democratic Forces (SDF).

-According to a 2019 research paper published by the pro-government Turkish think tank SETA, "Out of the 28 factions [in the Syrian National Army], 21 were previously supported by the United States, three of them via the Pentagon’s program to combat Islamic State of Iraq and the Levant (ISIL).
-Eighteen of these factions were supplied by the CIA via the MOM Operations Room in Turkey, a joint intelligence operation room of the ‘Friends of Syria’ to support the armed opposition.
+According to a 2019 research paper published by the pro-government Turkish think tank SETA, "Out of the 28 factions in the Syrian National Army, 21 were previously supported by the United States, three of them via the Pentagon's program to combat Islamic State of Iraq and the Levant (ISIL).
+Eighteen of these factions were supplied by the CIA via the MOM Operations Room in Turkey, a joint intelligence operation room of the "Friends of Syria" to support the armed opposition.
 Fourteen factions of the 28 were also recipients of the U.S.-supplied TOW anti-tank guided missiles."

 In April 2021, an additional military formation was made in Idlib, named 'al-Quwat al-Radifa' (Auxiliary Forces).

 By September 2021, groups under the Syrian National Army have coalesced into two main blocs: the Azm Operations Room and the Syrian Front for Liberation.
 Speaking of these blocs, a freelance journalist based in the region said that "These formations are only for show and they are not united in reality.
 Each faction still has its own leaders and members who do not take orders from the leaders of other factions.
 These formations only aim to protect themselves.
 Whenever factions feel threatened, they form new military bodies to protect themselves, but once the threat is gone, the formations fall apart."